TeamCodeArena/DeliverEase/contribute.md

 9. In either case get the issue assigned to yourself by commenting on the issue like I would like to work on this issue please assign me and tag a maintainer, and start working on it after you are assigned the issue.

+10. checkout to a new branch whose name will be similar to the issue you worked on .
+For ex. you worked on the readme you can name it as "docs/readme".

-10. Make your changes to the codebase or documentation in your branch.
+11. Make your changes to the codebase or documentation in your branch.
 Be sure to follow the coding style and conventions used in the project.

-11. Test your changes thoroughly to ensure they work as expected.
+12. Test your changes thoroughly to ensure they work as expected.

-12. Update or create new tests where applicable and also update the dependencies if you have used a new software.
+13. Update or create new tests where applicable and also update the dependencies if you have used a new software.

-13. Ensure that all existing tests pass successfully before submitting your changes.
+14. Ensure that all existing tests pass successfully before submitting your changes.

-14. Add your changes to git.
+15. Add your changes to git.

-15. Commit your changes.
+16. Commit your changes.

-16. Write clear and concise commit messages for your changes and add GH-(issue number) for ex.add  GH-9 in the end of commit message  if you are working on issue 9.
+17. Write clear and concise commit messages for your changes and add GH-(issue number) for ex.add  GH-9 in the end of commit message  if you are working on issue 9.

-17. Add the remote upstream branch to git :  `git remote add upstream https://github.com/TeamCodeArena/DeliverEase`
+18. Add the remote upstream branch to git :  `git remote add upstream https://github.com/TeamCodeArena/DeliverEase`

-18. Fetch all the updates in the remote branch while you were working on the issue: `git fetch upstream`
+19. Fetch all the updates in the remote branch while you were working on the issue: `git fetch upstream`

-19. Merge your local main branch with the remote branch: `git pull --rebase`.
+20. Merge your local  branch with the remote branch: `git pull --rebase`.

-20. checkout to a new branch whose name will be similar to the issue you worked on .
-For ex. you worked on the readme you can name it as "docs/readme".

 21. Add a remote origin : `git remote add origin <link_to_your_forked_copy>`